datascienceguide/datascienceguide.github.io/_posts/required_background/2016-12-30-required-background-math.md

 # Statistics

 Stats is arguably the most important background knowledge required since machine learning is applied statistics.

-## Frequentism

 I highly recommend reading [StatsBookOnline](http://onlinestatbook.com/2/) and going through all the modules.
 It will provide a very comprehensive foundation the the frequentist approach to statistics.
 After reading the modules you should have a good understanding of the following topics:

-### Data basics:
+## Data basics:

 Nominal, ordinal, interval, ratio scales and how to compare

-### Discriptive Statistics
+## Discriptive Statistics
 mean, median, range, standard deviation, variance, and exploratory data analysis

-### Inferenial Statistics
+## Inferenial Statistics
 Probability Theory
 Random variables
 Distribution functions (normal, poisson, gaussian)